Sharing is caring!

 Hypnobabies® – Natural Childbirth at its best!

-I had started to lose hope that my birthing time would ever happen.
+I had started to lose hope that my birthing time (Hypnobabies word for labor) would ever happen.
 I was patient, but I knew I was on somewhat of a deadline being a VBAC.
 I had a ‘scarred uterus’, as some would say.
 I knew my baby would come on their own time, but I feel that every pregnant mother begins to feel that way at some point.

 Douglas was out of town on drill for the weekend, and I had plans to stay at my aunt’s house that Saturday night just in case I did indeed start my birthing time.
 I was 41 weeks exactly, and the baby seemed cozy in there!